polkadot-fellows/RFCs/text/0031-corejam.md

 `safety_margin` ensures that other Relay-chain system processes can happen and important transactions can be processed and is likely to be around 75%.

-A Work Report is only valid if all weight liabilities of all included Work Items fit within this limit:
+A Work Report is only valid if all weight liabilities of all Work Items to be Accumulated fit within this limit:

 ```rust
 let total_weight_requirement = work_statement